 Men, women, or children can suffer from arthritis or diarthrosis joint pain.
-To understand how discomfort of a joint occurs, lets examine what a joint is.
+To understand how the discomfort of a joint occurs, let’s examine what a joint is.

-A joint is the space in between two or more bones which allows for movement.
+A joint is a space in between two or more bones that allows for movement.
 Joints can be classified as immobile, slightly mobile and freely mobile.
-Diarthrosis joints refer to your free moving joints.
+Diarthrosis joints refer to your free-moving joints.
 These joints include all synovial joints and are responsible for the majority of the body movements.
 The types of diarthrosis joints include ball and socket, pivot, hinge, condyloid, gliding and saddle joints.
 These diarthrosis joints are responsible for allowing fluid and safe movement of the body.
 Joints are comprised of cartilage, synovial membrane, synovial fluid, ligaments, tendons, bursas and meniscus (R).
 The chart below provides a simple description of the elements related to a joint.

 Arthritis (Pain in Diarthrosis Joints)

 Essentially, arthritis refers to inflammation of the joints.
 Often times people develop this condition over time or they inherit it.
 Arthritis can affect pretty much any joint, although it mostly affects diarthrosis joints.
 As a result there are many names for this condition.
 There are around 100 different types of arthritis (or diarthrosis joints pain).